Just-Some-Bots/MusicBot/_docs/using/permissions.md

 <details>
   <summary>MaxPlaylistLength</summary>

-Maximum number of songs a playlist is allowed to have to be queued.
+Maximum number of songs a playlist is allowed to have when queued.<br>
 A value of 0 means unlimited.<br>
 <strong>Default Value:</strong> <code>0</code>
 </details>
 <details>